-Take the Amazon example below.
+Take Amazon.
 Their homepage has now changed to focus on leisure gear, casual and cosy clothes, pyjamas, and slippers.
 Their content has changed to fit the ‘new normal’ of our situation.
 Other brands have reacted similarly, but the key is to monitor a variety of trends and be proactive when you see consumer behaviours start to shift.

 Data Studio dashboards to monitor where you see increased organic traffic levels, and Google Sites where you can pull Google Trends data into one place is a sensible place to start.

 Video has been a big talking point in the last 12 months, as has engaging with users through descriptive animations, but you might want to consider how this adds value at this time.
 Replacing or demoting your 30 second ‘who we are’ video with a reassuring message might add more value in the short-term.